ScriptDev83/health-dashboard/README.md

 # Health Dashboard

-This repository contains all the source code of my personal health dashboard (see [https://health.maximeheckel.com](https://health.maximeheckel.com))
+This repository contains all the source code of my personal health dashboard.
 I built this in order to provide a web interface for my healthkit data.